The stationary horizon and semi-infinite geodesics in the directed landscape: Model and main theorems

-For any compact set $K \subseteq \R$, the process $\dir \mapsto G_\dir |_K$ of functions restricted to $K$ is a jump process.
-Figure~\ref{fig:SH_sim} shows a simulation of the stationary horizon $G_\dir$ for various values of $\dir$.
-The jump process behavior is manifested by each pair of trajectories remaining together in a neighborhood of the origin before separating for good, both forward and backward on $\R$.
+For a compact set $K \subseteq \R$, the process $\dir \mapsto G_\dir |_K$ of functions restricted to $K$ is a jump process.
+Figure~\ref{fig:SH_sim} shows a simulation of $G_\dir$.
+Each pair of trajectories remains together in a neighborhood of the origin before separating for good, both forward and backward on $\R$.

-Our first result is the invariance, attractiveness, and uniqueness of the stationary horizon under the KPZ fixed point.
-This generalizes the invariance of a single Brownian motion with drift and provides a new uniqueness statement, even in the case of a single initial function (see Remark~\ref{rmk:k = 1 uniqueness} below).
-For the attractiveness result, we make the following assumptions on the drift of the initial data.
-For a given drift $\dir \in \R$, we consider continuous initial data $\h:\R \to \R$ satisfying the following conditions.
+Our first result is the unique invariance and attractiveness of SH under the KPZ fixed point.
+This generalizes the invariance of a single Brownian motion with drift and provides a new uniqueness statement (Remark~\ref{rmk:k = 1 uniqueness} below).
+Attractiveness is proved under these assumptions on the asymptotic drift $\dir \in \R$ of the initial function $\h \in \UC$:

+As spelled out in the theorem below, these conditions describe the basins of attraction for the KPZ fixed point.
+When $\dir > 0$ and $x>0$ is large, this condition forces $\h(x)$ to be approximated by $2\dir x$.
+The directed landscape $\Ll(x,s;y,t)$ can be approximated by $-\f{(x - y)^2}{t - s}$ (Lemma~\ref{lem:Landscape_global_bound}), so that $\h(x) + \Ll(x,0;y,t) \approx 2\dir x - \f{(y - x)^2}{t}$, which has its maximum at $x = y + \dir t$.
+Once we can control the maximizers, Lemma~\ref{lem:DL_crossing_facts} allows us to compare the KPZ fixed point from different initial conditions.
+This, of course, must be made precise.
+In the $\dir > 0$ case of the proof of Lemma~\ref{lem:unq}, the $\liminf$ condition as $x \to -\infty$ forces the maximizer to be positive, and an analogous statement holds for $\dir < 0$, although the condition is different.
+These drift conditions are analogous to the conditions on the drift studied in~\cite{Bakhtin-Cator-Konstantin-2014} for stationary solutions of the Burgers equation with random Poisson forcing.

 \begin{theorem} Let $(\Omega,\F,\Pp)$ be a probability space on which the stationary horizon $G=\{G_\dir\}_{\dir \in \R}$ and directed landscape $\Ll$ are defined, and such that the processes $\{\Ll(x,0;y,t):x,y \in \R, t > 0\}$ and $G$ are independent.
 For each $\dir \in \R$, let $G_\dir$ evolve under the KPZ fixed point in the same environment $\Ll$, i.e., for each $\dir \in \R$,